wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;Everybody is conscious, but not everybody is aware.

 **M:**&ensp;Don’t say, “everybody is conscious”.
 Say, “there is consciousness”, in which everything appears and disappears.
 Our minds are just waves on the ocean of consciousness.
 As waves they come and go.
 As ocean they are infinite and eternal.
 Know yourself as the ocean of beïng, the womb of all existence.
-These are all metaphors of course; the reälity is beyond description.
+These are all metaphors of course; the reality is beyond description.
 You can know it only by beïng it.

 **Q:**&ensp;Is the search for it worth the trouble?